decentralized-identity/ion/install-guide.md

 > NOTE: If not specified, **`json/testnet-*-*.json` files are used as default configuration values**.
 Be sure to start with whichever config template (`testnet-` or `mainnet-`) is right for your use case.

+### Create your configuration files from templates

-Copy the configuration files `<net>-bitcoin-config.json` and `<net>-bitcoin-versioning.json` to another directory, (e.g. `/etc/ion/`)
+Copy the configuration files `<testnet or mainnet>-bitcoin-config.json` and `<testnet or mainnet>-bitcoin-versioning.json` to another directory, (e.g. `/etc/ion/` or `~`)

+### Update configuration files

-Update the configuration for the ION Bitcoin microservice (e.g. `/etc/ion/testnet-bitcoin-config.json`):
+Update the ION Bitcoin microservice (e.g. `/etc/ion/testnet-bitcoin-config.json`):

   - `bitcoinPeerUri`
     - Ensure it points to the RPC endpoint of the Bitcoin Core client you setup earlier in this guide
      - testnet: `http://localhost:18332`
-     - mainnet: `http://localhost:8332` (with default Bitcoin Core configuration)
+     - mainnet: `http://localhost:8332` (assuming default Bitcoin Core configuration from Step 2)
   - `bitcoinDataDirectory`
     - It needs to point to the block files folder:
      - testnet: `<datadir>/testnet3`.
-     - mainnet: exactly the same as the `datadir` value configured for Bitcoin Core.
+     - mainnet: exactly the same as the `datadir` value configured for Bitcoin Core in Step 2.
   - `bitcoinWalletImportString`
     - if you intend to write DID operations, populate it with your private key, else use any [generated import string](https://learnmeabitcoin.com/technical/wif) **without any bitcoin**
      - testnet: (a valid `testnet` example wallet will be generated each time `ion-bitcoin` fails to load a valid WIF string on startup as part of its error message.
 You can use one of those values for testing as well